 • Qinyi Zhang, DPhil 2020, Oxford, Thesis: Kernel Based Hypothesis Tests: Large-Scale Approximations and Bayesian Perspectives (now Quantitative Researcher at Afairi AG)

-• Zhu Li, DPhil 2021, Oxford, Thesis: On the Properties of Random Feature Methods (now Postdoc at Gatsby Computational Neuroscience Unit, UCL)
+• Zhu Li, DPhil 2021, Oxford, Thesis: On the Properties of Random Feature Methods (now Chapman Fellow at Imperial College London)

-• David Rindt, DPhil 2021, Oxford, Thesis: Nonparametric Independence Testing and Regression for Time-to-Event Data (now Quantitative Researcher at GSA Capital)
+• David Rindt, DPhil 2021, Oxford, Thesis: Nonparametric Independence Testing and Regression for Time-to-Event Data (now Quantitative Researcher at IMC Trading)

 • Jean-Francois Ton, DPhil 2022, Oxford, Thesis: Causal Reasoning and Meta Learning using Kernel Mean Embeddings (now Senior Research Scientist at TikTok)

-• Robert Hu, DPhil 2022, Oxford, Thesis: Large Scale Methods for Kernels, Causal Inference and Survival Modelling (now Applied Scientist at Amazon)
+• Robert Hu, DPhil 2022, Oxford, Thesis: Large scale methods for kernels, causal inference and survival modelling (now Research Scientist at Graphcore)

-• Siu Lun Chau, DPhil 2023, Oxford, Thesis: Towards Trustworthy Machine Learning with Kernels (now Postdoc at CISPA Helmholtz Center for Information Security, Saarbrucken)
+• Siu Lun Chau, DPhil 2023, Oxford, Thesis: Towards trustworthy machine learning with kernels (now Assistant Professor at Nanyang Technological University, Singapore)

 Visitors